Any questions? Call 610-492-9191

 The Whitpain Township Tax Collector is elected for a 4-year term and is the liaison between taxpayers and the local taxing bodies.
-The Tax Collector is responsible for the billing and collecting of Whitpain homeowners’ real estate property taxes for the 3 taxing bodies: the township, county, and Wissahickon School District.
+The Tax Collector is responsible for the billing and collecting of Whitpain homeowners’ real estate property taxes for the 3 taxing bodies: the Township, Montgomery County, and Wissahickon School District.
 The Tax Collector has no authority over taxing rates or deadlines, as those are set by the taxing bodies.

 How do I pay my real estate taxes?

 You can choose to pay online, through the mail, or in person.
 Click here for more information.